Quantitative strong unique continuation for elliptic operators -- application to an inverse spectral problem

-When $\Sigma$ is an arbitrary nonempty open subset of $\Gamma$, a logarithmic stability inequality was recently established in \cite{IY} in the two dimensional case.

-The problem of determining the potential in a Schr\"odinger operator or the potential and the magnetic field appearing in magnetic Schr\"odinger operator were widely studied.
-We only quote the following recent works \cite{AS,Bel87,Bel92,BCDKS,BCY,BCY2,BD,ChS,Is,KK,KKL,KKS,Ki1,KOM,NSU,Po}.
+We emphasize that when $\Sigma$ is an arbitrary non-empty open set of $\Gamma$, a logarithmic stability inequality has recently been established in \cite{IY} in the two-dimensional case.
+The problem of determining the potential in a Schrödinger operator or the potential and magnetic field appearing in a magnetic Schrödinger operator has been widely studied.
+We cite only a few recent works \cite{AS,Bel87,Bel92,BCDKS,BCY,BCY2,BD,ChS,Is,KK,KKL,KKS,Ki1,KOM,NSU,Po}.